"Be the Change you want to see in the world." ~Mahatma Gandhi

 SAT PREP WEEKEND WORKSHOPS:

 Juniors!
-Register for the May SAT now and sign up for a weekend SAT prep workshop that will be held on Saturday, March 1st and Sunday, March 2nd, from 9:00-1:00 in LA 208, offered by WeAreSR!
+Register for the May SAT now and sign up for a weekend SAT Prep Class will be on April 26th-April 27, from 9:00-1:00 TBA, offered by WeAreSR!
 The cost is $50 dollars, but no student will be turned away who cannot pay.
 Sign up in the counseling office.
-ACT Prep Class will be on April 5-April 6th.

 SUMMER INTERNSHIPS, PROGRAMS, VOLUNTEER OPPORTUNITIES & JOBS